Nidhalios/Moon/about/index.md

 * __Big Data Project – BGSU__ `Mar 2016 – Apr 2016`<br/>
     * Cleansed 40 years worth of data (15 billion observations) from the US National Climatic Data Center on Cloudera CDH 5.5
     * Automated the data retrieval, consolidation and loading into Hive Metastore and HDFS (Hadoop) using a shell script
-    * Coded SQL queries in Impala and built Linear Regression and Time Series models in Python (numpy, pandas, scipy, matplotlib, statsmodel, impyla)
+    * Coded SQL queries in Impala and built Linear Regression and Time Series models in Python using the following libraries: numpy, pandas, scipy, matplotlib, statsmodel, impyla

 * __Data Mining Project – BGSU__ `Mar 2016 – Apr 2016`<br/>
     * Cleaned and transformed 10 years of road accidents’ data from the Transportation Safety Board of Nebraska using SAS-EMiner and Excel